GameBoy/gameboy.github.io/consoles/advance.md

   * What is it?
 Both of these issues are usually caused by the same problem.
 The power switch on the console tends to accumulate dirt and gunk and will make poor contact.
 This will result in your Game Boy getting worse battery life and it will significantly decrease the reliability.
   * How do I fix it?
 You'll need to clean or replace the power switch.
 Please see the "Common Problems" section for more info.

+* Original screen or AGS-101 LCD colors are washed out

+  * What is it?
+OEM Game Boy screens (all of them, including the Micro) must be calibrated to the console by adjusting the trimpot on the motherboard.
+  * How do I fix it?
+Remove the rear cover or the sticker directly adjacent the battery cover and right next to the cart slot, you should see a small trimpot that looks like a large cross head screw.
+Adjust that slowly and check to see if the image on screen improves.
+The trimpot is very delicate and highly succeptible to damage so extreme care must be taken.
+GO SLOW.
+If you have access to a flash cart, running the "AGS AGING" ROM (search on TCRF) will make things significantly easier.
+Nintendo has an internal test tool that can be loaded and one of the images displayed by the tool will cause the LCD to flicker if it is not calibrated.
+[Simply display this image on screen and adjust the trim pot until the image stops flickering.](https://imgur.com/ttIFmOw) Note that this does NOT apply to any IPS kits that include their own LCD power regulators.
+This only applies to OEM screens and mods that use OEM screens.

 ## **Game Boy Advance Mods**